Want to learn more about this at Kettering Health?

-Current recommendations are to incorporate 20 minutes per day of physical activity, including walking, stretching, and low-impact activities, or three days per week of more aggressive activity.
-“It can be something like jumping jacks in the living room, or running in place.
+Current recommendations are to incorporate 20 minutes per day of physical activity, including walking, stretching, low-impact activities, or three days per week of more aggressive activity.
+“It can be like jumping jacks in the living room or running in place.
 You just want to get your heart rate up a little bit,” says.
 Dr. Migliore.

-Teaching your children about exercise starts with setting the example.
-Whether you’re a weekend warrior yourself or the parent of a youth athlete, Kettering Health Network Sports Medicine is committed to improving health.
+Teaching your children about exercise starts with setting an example.
+Whether you’re a weekend warrior yourself or the parent of a youth athlete, Kettering Health Sports Medicine is committed to improving health.

 For questions about proper conditioning techniques or to request an appointment, click here.